COMP2522/project-ruby/documents/project-pitch.md

   * Nathan Bartyuk - In charge of the visual design and world map.
   * Abhishek Chouhan - In charge of the controls and player character.
   * Amrit Jhatu - In charge of non-player characters and interactions.
-  * Greg Song - In charge of the client-server interactions and asynchronous processing.
+  * Greg Song - In charge of the managing persistent data state and asynchronous processing.
   * Simrat Kaur - In charge of collision and item interactions.

 **Expectations**: